kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 The Owner needs to give the Collaborator access.
 On GitLab, click the Members button on the left, and in the "GitLab member or Email address" field, enter your partner's DEVELOP GitLab username or associated e-mail address.
+Assign this person the role of "Maintainer" so that they have full Push permissions.

 ![Adding Collaborators on GitHub](../fig/gitlab-fig/gitlabAddProjectMembers.png)